Leyland Titan (B15): Development

-The Titan was conceived in 1973 as project B15 and was intended as a replacement for the Bristol VRT, Daimler Fleetline and Leyland Atlantean.
-Following the success of the single-decker Leyland National, it was decided, from the outset, that the vehicle would be very standardised and of integral construction.
+First exhibited at the 1973 Transport and Road Research Laboratory exhibition, the Titan was conceived by British Leyland's Truck and Bus division as project B15, intended as a replacement for the Bristol VRT, Daimler Fleetline and Leyland Atlantean and developed in direct competition with the forthcoming Scania Metropolitan and the Volvo Ailsa B55.
+Following the success of the single-decker Leyland National, it was decided that from the outset, the vehicle would be very standardised, of integral construction, and compliant with all known commercial vehicle regulations worldwide.
 This allowed more flexibility in the location of mechanical components and allowed a reduced step-height.
 The move away from body-on-chassis construction caused concern for the bodybuilders, who had already lost market share to the Leyland National.
-Talks regarding licensing agreements were held with Alexander and Northern Counties, both major suppliers to their respective local markets, but no agreements were reached.
+Talks regarding licensing agreements were held with Alexander and Northern Counties, both major suppliers to their respective local markets, but no agreements were reached by Leyland.

-Leyland saw London Transport (LT) as a major market, so the specification was heavily influenced by their preferences.
-LT was suffering problems with its Daimler/Leyland Fleetline one-person-operated double-deckers and wanted more input into the design.
-Leyland, too wanted to gain more operator input than had been the case with the Leyland National.

 Five prototypes (B15.01-B15.05) were constructed between 1975 and 1977, two of which were evaluated in London.
+Upon the B15's public launch in June 1977, the Titan name, previously used for a front-engined double-decker, was formally revived for the B15.

 Specification

 The Titan was 9.56 m long, 2.50 m wide and 4.4 m high.
 The main body structure was aluminium and the body was assembled using Avdel 'Avdelok' rivets similar to the Leyland National.
-Single and dual-door layouts were offered, with a number of options for the location of the staircase.
+Single and dual-door layouts were offered, with a number of options for the location of the staircase, and deeper windows, including one offset at the rear, were standard along the lower deck.
 Mechanically, independent front suspension and a drop-centre rear axle were used, with air suspension and power hydraulic brakes as standard.

-The prototype engine was a turbocharged version of the Leyland 500 series, although this was changed to Gardner 6LXB for production, as a result of customer preference and concerns over fuel economy and reliability of the 500 series.
+The prototype engine was the Leyland 501, a turbocharged version of the Leyland 500 series, although this was changed to Gardner 6LXB for production as a result of customer preference and concerns over fuel economy and reliability of the 500 series.
 The Leyland TL11 engine was available for later production versions.
-The engine was mounted vertically at the rear, with the radiator located separately in a compartment above the engine.
-This led to an unusual off-centre square rear window.
-The overall design was advanced for the time and improved on noise and emission requirements by considerable margins.
+The engine was mounted vertically at the rear, with the radiator moved from the engine to a separate compartment above the engine in an effort to reduce noise emissions, and was mated to Leyland's all-new Hydracyclic five-speed gearbox.